CouncilofLorien/counciloflorien.github.io/docs/cards/K/known-to-an-ounce.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Playable on a site that contains a hoard or on a Dragon at home manifestation.
-If any item is played at the site or at the site associated with the Dragon at home manifestation, the site's automatic-attacks are again faced.
-Discard this card when the associated site or Dragon manifestation leaves play.
+> > ***Playable on a site that contains a hoard or on a Dragon at home manifestation.*** If any item is played at the site or at the site associated with the Dragon at home manifestation, the site's automatic-attacks are again faced. <br>&ensp;Discard this card when the associated site or Dragon manifestation leaves play.
 Cannot be duplicated on a given site or Dragon manifestation.
 >